ngjiawaie/Otto-Group-Product-Classification-Challenge/README.md

 Classifiers behave differently because their underlying theory is different.
 For instance, neural networks are bad with sparse data and such.
+Naive Bayes on the other hand, assumes member variables to be independent of each other.
+In this case for products, one feature clearly will have correlation with other feature(s).
+Hence, the low AUC (~70%) of Naive Bayes is justified.
+Random Forest always outperform normal decision tree because of its ensemble approach.
+The drawback being it is computationally expensive.